 Have you used any of these spa/salon POS software systems and noticed an improvement in your business?
 Give us a shout in the comments section below and let us know how you’re doing!
 Wondering about other tools that can give your business a boost?
 Check out our article: How To Choose Software for Your Salon or Spa.

-Summary - Clover POS is a powerful point of sale app with a variety of hardware options and built-in credit card processing.
+- Clover POS: Clover POS is a powerful point of sale app with a variety of hardware options and built-in credit card processing.
 If you want scheduling capabilities, the supported integrations are affordably priced.
 Clover POS is available from a variety of resellers that vary in price and the quality of their service, so make sure you choose a reputable provider.

-Summary - While Shopify is best known for eCommerce, Shopify POS is a powerful tool for businesses and syncs seamlessly with the website.
+- Shopify POS: While Shopify is best known for eCommerce, Shopify POS is a powerful tool for businesses and syncs seamlessly with the website.
 Shopify's app marketplace offers a huge assortment of integrations for scheduling.
 When you consider that Shopify offers both a hosted website and a POS starting at $29/month, its pricing packs a lot of punch.
 Shopify Payments also offers competitive rates, though you can bring your own merchant account if you want.